 - 2 tbsp fresh flat-leaf parsley, chopped (for garnish)

-- Add the remaining 1 tablespoon olive oil to the pot.
-Toss in the chopped onion and cook until translucent and fragrant, about 5 minutes, stirring occasionally to prevent sticking.
+Add the remaining 1 tablespoon olive oil to the pot and toss in the chopped onion; cook until translucent and fragrant, about 5 minutes.
+Stir in the minced garlic for about 1 minute, avoiding browning the garlic which can introduce bitterness.

-- Return the chicken to the pot along with sliced carrots, celery, and cubed potatoes.
-Stir well to combine all ingredients evenly.
+Return the chicken to the pot with carrots, celery, and cubed potatoes.
+Stir to combine and distribute aromatic oils evenly across ingredients.

-- Pour in the chicken broth, ensuring it just covers the ingredients.
-Add the bay leaf, thyme, rosemary, smoked paprika, salt, and pepper.
-Bring the stew to a gentle boil.
+Pour in the chicken broth so it just covers the ingredients.
+Add the bay leaf, thyme, rosemary, smoked paprika, salt, and pepper, then bring the stew to a gentle boil before lowering heat.

 Tips for Success